nbezhodarnov/Lagrandge/README.md

 # Lagrandge
 Python script to calculate Lagrandge polynom.
+(Made in 2019)